Crunch-io/apidocs-sphinx/source/feature-guide/feature-deriving.rst

 | M   | M | M | M |
 +-----+---+---+---+

-The ``or`` function does not.
-In most languages, any "missing" value makes the output of ``or`` missing, but in Crunch, any "selected" value wins.
-Any row *not matched by another case* where any of the input variables are missing stays missing.
+The ``or`` function behaves like SQL and R: any "selected" value wins, but any row *not matched by another case* where any of the input variables are missing stays missing.

 +-----+---+---+---+